johnnymatthews/blog/170223-playing-with-ckan.md

 ## Editing the Config File

-We've now made the file and given it the correct permissions, but now we need to actually fill it with the options we'll be using down the road.
+We've now made the file and given it the correct permissions, but now we need to fill it with the options we'll use down the road.

 Edit the development.ini file in a text editor (Nano, Vim, Emacs, doesn't matter which one - they all do the same thing) and make the following changes: